akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+When upgrading to this release, it takes some time to reduce the storage size for a few columns.

 - 🩹 *orchestrator*: fix disabling of `DstASPath`
 - 🩹 *console*: fix time range selection
 - 🩹 *console*: fix calculation of the L2 overhead when selecting L2 bps